Fitchburgh/Fitchburgh.github.io/_posts/2016-10-11-Heroku_part_1.markdown

 This will be with 2 source tables and 1 joined table via SQL.
 Reminder Heroku has a 10,000 line limit in your tables (cumulative).

-My file structure (and this post in the README) can be found at github here:

 It's basically a checklist of files and folders you'll need before you even think about deploying.